aabdelghani/RetroCarLightMod/README.md

 - Reads all inputs and checks the state of buttons or switches.
 - Manages the blinking of an LED based on the state changes detected and the time elapsed.
 - Calls various functions to update the states of lights and other systems based on the input readings.

+## Contribution
+Contributions are welcome.
+Please fork the repository and submit pull requests with your improvements.

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.

+## Authors
+- Ayman Baz
+- Ahmed Abdelghany

+## Acknowledgments
+- Thanks to everyone who has contributed to this project.